reymon359/how-to-live/advices/Listen to music/index.md

 ---
 # Listen to music

-Music is one of those gifts from life.
+Music is one of the gifts from life.
 Be grateful for it.

 Fill your life with music.
-Every moment can be improved with music.
+Most life moments, like a road trip or a party, can be improved with the proper music.
 Some genres are more appropriate at some occasions.

-Sometimes the best music is the silence itself, the sound that surrounds you.
+Sometimes the best music is the silence itself.
+The sound that surrounds you.
 Enjoy it too.

 Be open-minded about music.
-Listen to new music from time to time; new artists, new genres, new songs.
-You may enjoy the new sounds you will listen.
+Try to listen to new music from time to time; new artists, new genres, new songs.
+You may discover and enjoy the new sounds.

-Sing and dance.
-Do not close yourself just to listen, enjoy the music in its fullness.
+Don't just listen, sing and dance too.
+Enjoy music in its fullness.

 ## Quotes